-Knowing what’s wrong and knowing what you want to change aren’t necessarily the same thing.
-What is really important at this point is to understand and identify the missing pieces or your current web strategy.
+Knowing what’s wrong and knowing what you want to change isn’t necessarily the same thing.
+What is really important at this point is to understand and identify the missing pieces of your current web strategy.

 Do you want a website that responds to screen sizes (so it’s easy to view on mobile phones and tablets)?
 Are you planning on selling products online, and need to add a shopping cart?
 Is your site no longer in line with your current brand?
 There are a million different things you can add to a website project.
 The trick is limiting that down to features that will help you reach your business goals.